 English

 Children are given many opportunities to immerse themselves in reading and we encourage a love of books.
-We use the Read Write Inc phonics programme and all our pupils access daily phonics/reading sessions.
-We use a topic-based approach to teaching which revolves around a different book every half term.
+We use the Read Write Inc. phonics programme and all our pupils access daily phonics/reading sessions.

 Maths